AlaaKH123/Pipline-DevSecOps/README.md

 **Step 10: Import a Dashboard:**

-To make it easier to view metrics, you can import a pre-configured dashboard.
-Follow these steps:
+To make it easier to view metrics, we can import a pre-configured dashboard.
+We follow these steps:

 - Click on the "+" (plus) icon in the left sidebar to open the "Create" menu.